 How Many Cosmos (ATOM) Coins Are There in Circulation?

 ATOM has a very specific total supply — 260,906,513 to be exact.
 Of these, at the time of writing, about 203,121,910 were in circulation.
 It is worth noting that these cryptocurrencies aren’t mined — instead, they are earned through staking.

 Two private sales were held in January 2017, followed by a public sale in April of that year.
 This raised a total of $16 million, which is the equivalent of about $0.10 per ATOM.

 Breaking down the token distribution, about 80% was allocated to investors, while the remaining 20% was split between two companies: All In Bits and the Interchain Foundation.

 Cosmos has compared ATOM tokens to the ASICs that are used to mine Bitcoin.
 As a technical paper written by the Tendermint team explained: “It is a piece of virtualized hardware (economic capital) that you need to obtain in order to participate as a keeper in the network.”

 As we mentioned earlier, Cosmos uses a proof-of-stake consensus algorithm.
 Validator nodes that stake a higher quantity of ATOM tokens are more likely to be chosen to verify transactions and earn rewards.
 Nodes that are found to be acting dishonestly are penalized — and they can end up losing the tokens that they had at stake.

 Where Can You Buy Cosmos (ATOM)?

-Given the size of Cosmos, it is now available across a number of major exchanges — including big names such as Binance, Coinbase and OKEx.
+It is now available across a number of major exchanges — many people choose to buy Cosmos on Binance, Coinbase and OKEx.
 It’s possible to find trading pairs with a number of fiat currencies, and you can find more about the process of converting dollars and euros to crypto here.